Prerequisite Proficiency Requirements

 The following areas and specified UC Davis courses exemplify the material:

-♦ Computer Architecture Area (one course)
+♦ Computer Science Theory Area (one course)

-♦ Programming Languages Area (one course)
+♦ Software Area (one course)

--- ECS 140A (Programming Languages), or equivalent
+-- ECS 140A (Programming Languages), ECS 240 (graduate-level Programming Languages), or equivalent course from outside UC Davis

 ♦ Operating Systems Area (one course)